nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     <em style="color:#CC5500">Figure 18.
 Logic Component Interactions for AddProfilePicture Command</em>
 </p>

 Step 1.
-User inputs `addpicture 1 f/data/images/png` to add profile picture to the first patient.
+User inputs "addpicture 1 f/data/images/png" command to add profile picture to the first patient.

 Step 2.
 User input is parsed to obtain the patient index and file path of the desired profile picture.